STEM Education for SEL Support

 © 2021 CASEL.
 All rights reserved.

-Instructor guides hold the blueprint for blending SEL with STEM, providing educators with a detailed depiction of how they can foster a supportive environment.
-BrickLAB Brain Builders (Grades 1-3) and Drone Designers (Grades 4-8) enrichment programs do this brilliantly.
+Instructor guides hold the blueprint for blending Social-Emotional Learning (SEL) into STEM education, providing educators with a detailed depiction of how they can foster a supportive environment.
+Programs such as BrickLAB Brain Builders (Grades 1-3) and Drone Designers (Grades 4-8) demonstrate how hands-on STEM instruction can simultaneously support academic growth, confidence building and lifelong skill development.
 Both allow learners to develop impressive designs along with healthy identities and skill sets that they’ll carry with them throughout their lives.
 Let’s take a closer look at how these programs promote effective SEL.

 Every educator has likely come across learners who aren’t cognizant of their abilities.
 When asked to create a drone or build a brick model, these learners may at first feel discouraged by the task at hand.
-However, Drone Designers and BrickLAB Brain Builders are designed to present challenges that learners possess the power to tackle.
+However, BrickLAB Brain Builders and Drone Designers are designed to present challenges that learners possess the power to tackle.
 As they experience success through these immersive activities, learners begin to appreciate their own efficacy, discovering a newfound appreciation of strength within themselves.
 They may even unlock new passions they never thought would suit them.

 What’s more, STEM challenges test our strengths and limitations within controlled experiences, offering a rare chance to confront feelings of both triumphs and doubt within a safe space.
 Working through such emotions is an important part of being self-aware and consequently lends itself to yet another SEL skill, self-management.

-It sounds odd to say that educators love failure, but in a way, they do!
-When failing means that learners gain the knowledge of what not to do, it becomes a powerful teaching tool.
+It may sound unusual to say that educators value failure — but in effective STEM learning environments, failure becomes one of the most powerful teaching tools.
+When students learn why something did not work, they gain critical insight that supports growth, resilience, and long-term success.
 Still, it can be a difficult mindset to teach, particularly to our youngest learners.
 That’s why our programs include talking points around what PCS Edventures refers to as Failing Forward.

 Failing Forward means seeing failures as a launchpad for new ideas and discoveries.
 Rather than shut down when their designs falter, encourage learners to determine the issue and learn from that mistake.
 They soon see that a problem does not mean success is out of reach.
 Instead, they discover that failure is awesome as they reveal new and creative ways to accomplish tasks.
 Furthermore, Failing Forward means having to set new goals and work on stress management strategies.
 Being able to practice managing thoughts and emotions within a guided activity is an opportunity few would refuse.